isomerpages/moe-fengshanpri/_about-us/School Matters.md

 Your Identification Card (IC) must be presented for verification before being provided a “Visitor’s Pass” from the security guards on duty.

-Visitors may then proceed to the General Office to inform the staff on front desk duty the purpose of your visit to the school.
+Visitors may then proceed to the General Office to inform the school staff at the front desk for their respective appointment.

-Do note that the classroom blocks are out of bounds to all visitors.
+**Do note that the classroom blocks are out of bounds to all visitors**.
 Therefore, you should not be moving around the school on your own and should directly report to the General Office for assistance.